webplatform/docs/Beginners/crash_course/index.md

 }}
 {{Basic Page}}
 <!--
 Note to contributors: This part provides a very quick "hands dirty" session on HTML, CSS and JavaScript.

+This page is a rework from the original author, David Herz:

 We're not giving all the information - we are just trying to get the reader comfortable and give him/her a sense of achievement to begin with, before they get bored by all the details ;-)